-How should the documents on the website be categorized?
+How should the documents on the course or website be categorized?

-One of the first considerations in designing a Website should be to prepare a definition of "what the site will actually be, and how it will work".
+One of the first considerations in designing a course or website should be to prepare a definition of "what the site will actually be, and how it will work".

-Your website might be having great information, but if that information is not logically organized it will be very difficult for your visitors to access it.
+Your course or website might be having great information, but if that information is not logically organized it will be very difficult for your visitors to access it.

-Before we start your site design, we need to formulate the website a structure.
+Before we start your site design, we need to formulate the course or website a structure.

 you’re not really sure how to begin planning the structure and

-navigation of your website, we have years of experience in information
+navigation of your course or website, we have years of experience in information

-Before we can start to plan your navigation, we need to define your site's information architecture, which is the taxonomy, or structure that details the information categories, relationships, and the navigation structure of your Web site.
+Before we can start to plan your navigation, we need to define your site's information architecture, which is the taxonomy, or structure that details the information categories, relationships, and the navigation structure of your course or website.

 - Clarify the mission and vision for the site, balancing the needs of its sponsoring organization and the needs of its audiences.